giorgio-bendoni/giorgio-bendoni.github.io/ibfi_handbook.md

+---
+---

 <h3>International Banking and Financial Instruments</h3>
 <hr />
 <br>
+This is a very popular module at Level 6 due to the breadth of topics and the connections to current issues in international banking management and operations.
+In short, the essence of international banking is about operating across jurisdictions (legal, legislative, regulatory) and facing exposure to a variety of risks: country and sovereign risk, exchange and interest rate risk, operational risk.
+In the stream International Banking (IB) we will briefly review the basic funcitoning of a bank to then explore the opportunities and challenges of international operations.
 <h5>Module overview</h5>
 <hr />
 This is a Level 6 core module for the course _BSc Economics, Finance and Banking_, C1826S.
 This is an optional module for Level 6: